facebook/react-native-website/docs/security.md

 ### SSL Pinning

 Using https endpoints could still leave your data vulnerable to interception.
 With https, the client will only trust the server if it can provide a valid certificate that is signed by a trusted Certificate Authority that is pre-installed on the client.
-An attacker could abuse this by installing a malicious root CA certificate to the user’s device, so the client would trust all certificates that are signed by the attacker.
+An attacker could take advantage of this by installing a malicious root CA certificate to the user’s device, so the client would trust all certificates that are signed by the attacker.
 Thus, relying on certificates alone could still leave you vulnerable to a [man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).

 **SSL pinning** is a technique that can be used on the client side to avoid this attack.
 It works by embedding (or pinning) a list of trusted certificates to the client during development, so that only the requests signed with one of the trusted certificates will be accepted, and any self-signed certificates will not be.